310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Kuro %}
 Woah woah, you alright there, Morisawa?
-What's with you sneezin’ all cutely?
+What’s with you sneezin’ all cutely?
 You sound like you’re the one who needs nursin’ right now.
 {% endbubble %}

 {% bubble Chiaki awkward %}